 The elbow is a unique joint in the body.
 As a hinge joint, all the elbow can do is bend and straighten.
-The long arm bone, the humerus, and the long forearm bone, the ulna, fit together.
-The humerus has a little notch and then the ulna a little cupped hand-like structure.
+The long upper arm bone, the humerus, and the long forearm bone, the ulna, fit together.
+The humerus has a little notch and then the ulna has a little cupped hand-like structure.
 The cupped hand fits over this notch and that makes the elbow.
 On the inside of the elbow, there’s a bony prominence called the medial epicondyle.
 Medial means to the middle.
 In anatomy drawings, they always show the body with the palms facing forward.
 With the palms facing forward, your thumb is out to the side, the inside of your elbow is medial.

-If people have pain in the medial epicondyle, we typically call that golfer’s elbow due to the effects of a golf swing, bringing that arm down at an angle and putting a lot of force on the inside part of the elbow.
+If people have pain in the medial epicondyle, we commonly call that golfer’s elbow due to the effects of a golf swing, bringing that arm down at an angle and putting a lot of force on the inside part of the elbow.
 It’s also referred to as little leaguer’s elbow.
-Young individuals throwing baseballs may have their mechanics a little bit off, or they’re not as strong in their shoulders, so they start whipping through their elbow and stretching their arm and elbow improperly.
-That inside part of the elbow can be affected.
+Young individuals throwing baseballs may have their mechanics a little bit off, or they’re not as strong in their shoulders, so they start whipping through their elbow and stretching their arm and elbow joints improperly.
+That soft tissue inside part of the elbow can be affected.

 When a Patient Comes in with Elbow Pain

 When a patient first arrives at a physical therapy clinic like ProHealth with tennis elbow, the first thing that the physical therapists do is check for the cause of the pain.
-They’ll look at biomechanics of grip strength, and what the wrist is doing when a patient grips.
-Next, the physical therapist will look to decrease muscle tension using manual therapy techniques or other modalities that may decrease inflammation and tenderness.
+They’ll look at the biomechanics of grip strength, and what the wrist is doing when a patient grips.
+Next, the physical therapist will look to decrease muscle tension using manual therapy techniques or other modalities that may decrease pain and swelling.
 Shoulder strengthening is a huge part of it.
-The PT will also work on retraining some grip mechanics, as well as flexibility of the muscles in the forearm both on the palm side, as well as the back of the hand side.
+The PT will also work on retraining some grip mechanics, as well as the flexibility of the muscles in the forearm both on the palm side, as well as the back of the hand side.
 Because those muscles can get pretty tight, and that in turn causes more pressure on that bony prominence.
 It may be very tender on the bony prominence, but the bone itself isn’t really the culprit.
 It’s the fact that the tendon is pulling on that part of the bone and causes that.

 When a patient arrives with golfer’s elbow, it’s not so much the tendon pulling, it’s stress on a ligament.
 Similar to an ankle sprain, you can stretch this inside elbow ligament, and that can start to cause some other issues.
 The ulnar nerve runs through there, and that can create some other symptoms down in the little finger or the ring finger on that hand.
 It can create pins and needles, sharpness, or burning.
 That’s generally why baseball players will have what’s called Tommy John surgery to create a new place where that nerve sits because that nerve has gotten irritated.
-For the most part it’s because of so much pitching or throwing.
+For the most part, it’s because of so much pitching or throwing.

 A qualified PT can teach and train people how to properly hold their racket and their golf club.
 At ProHealth, we will also work with golf or tennis pros at the patient’s preferred location who are experts in the equipment, once a patient is ready to get back into action.
 This produces better outcomes.